Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 You'll then use that ID when getting an input or output device.
 See the individual scripts for specific examples.

+Note that because rtpMIDI shows up as a compatible MIDI port recognized by the Windows 10 MIDI API, it works with these PowerShell extensions.
+For more information, see [Tobias Erichsen's site](http://www.tobias-erichsen.de/software/rtpmidi.html)

 ## What's it not for?

 This isn't meant to be a high-performance MIDI scripting library.
 PowerShell, by its nature, is command-line focused and is not like sending MIDI messages straight from compiled C code.
 For example, this would likely not be a good choice to use to read information off the network, and translate OSC messages to MIDI.
 Similarly, this would probably make a horrible MIDI clock source. :)